 3. Viewing a Free Score From a Website Is the Same as a FICO Score

 The truth: No, the free scores provided by websites are not a FICO score.

-Sometimes, I’ll get emails from folks who think they have a great FICO score, but sadly, I have to tell them that their score isn’t a FICO score.
+Sometimes I get emails from folks who think they have a great FICO score.
+Sadly, I have to tell them that the score they’re talking about is not a FICO score.
 Websites that offer free credit scores pull your information from one or more of the major credit bureaus.
-The score you’ll see might be a version of VantageScore or some other type of credit score.
+The score you’ll see might be a version of a VantageScore or some other type of credit score.

-I do think these educational scores can be very helpful, so they do have value.
+These scores do have value.
 You’ll often get category “grades” along with advice on how to improve in certain areas.
-For example, if you get a “C” in payment history, then that’s the area you need to clean up.
+For example, if you get a “C” in payment history, that’s the area you need to clean up.

 About 90% of lenders use a version of the FICO score when considering applications for credit.
 So it’s a good idea to check it occasionally and see where you stand.

 The truth: A bad credit score can result in higher costs in other areas of your life.
 The total absence of a score (there’s no zero in FICO-world) makes you look risky to anyone viewing your credit report.

 Life really isn’t fair.
 You’d think that not using credit would make you look totally responsible.
-Instead, it looks like you can’t get credit for whatever reason.
+Instead, it looks like you can’t get credit.